Event box

 Artificial Intelligence (AI) poses a real and present danger.
 It contains the capacity to amplify social problems, drive a wedge further into our already-polarized society, and sow seeds of distrust in communities and personal relationships.
 When approached without a robust sense of human dignity, AI also threatens to undermine our self-understanding.
 To a degree beyond any previous technology, AI can make us forget ourselves.
 In this new era of AI, we must consciously make a choice: to stay human.
 In this presentation, I provide a map for doing that in our roles as students and researchers."

-To complement Dr. Vukov’s talk, our librarians will share their perspectives on AI and its implications for students and researchers.
+To complement Dr. Vukov’s talk, Research & Education Librarians will share their perspectives on AI and its implications for students and researchers.

 Light refreshments will be served.
 Please sign up so we can plan for refreshments.